-Costs associated with long-term financing, including debt arrangement fees, are deferred and amortized over the term of the relevant loan under the effective interest method.
+Fees paid in respect of undrawn credit facilities are expensed to the statements of operations as incurred.
+Other costs associated with long-term financing, including debt arrangement fees, are deferred and amortized over the term of the relevant loan under the effective interest method.
 Amortization of debt issuance cost is included in "Interest expense".
 These costs are presented as a deduction from the corresponding liability, consistent with debt discounts.